gauss5930/LLM-Agora/README.md

 ## Analysis

-The experiments of LLM Agora is performed on Math, GSM8K, and MMLU.
+The experiments of LLM Agora are performed on Math, GSM8K, and MMLU.
-The results showed that although open-source LLMs have some shortcomings to perform the multi-agent debate method, it is also effective in open-source LLMs too.
+The results showed that although open-source LLMs have some shortcomings in performing the multi-agent debate method, it is also effective in open-source LLMs.
 In addition, we were able to confirm that performance improved even when CoT was used.
-However, the improvement in performance was not significant, and in the case of GSM8K, it was not affected by debate & CoT.
+However, the performance improvement was not significant, and in the case of GSM8K, it was not affected by debate & CoT.

 In addition, the quality of the responses to each task of the models was not good.
-Since the quality of the responses is not good, it seems that the multi-agent debate had a negative effect on the quality of the responses.
+Since the quality of the responses is not good, it seems that the multi-agent debate hurt the quality of the responses.
 The analysis of the experiment results is summarized as follows:

 - Open-source LLMs can benefit from multi-agent debate and CoT when models output proper quality responses.
 - We did not investigate the synergy effect that occurs when using various models in the experiment.
-However judging from the results of deteriorating performance through debate, it may be possible to demonstrate a good synergy effect if the models' responses are high-quality, but if this is not the case, In fact, it was confirmed that it could worsen performance.
+However judging from the results of deteriorating performance through debate, it may be possible to demonstrate a good synergy effect if the models' responses are high-quality, but if this is not the case it was confirmed that it could worsen performance.

 Although the LLM Agora that utilized open-source LLMs has some shortcomings, we confirmed that multi-agent debate can improve the performance of models.
 Therefore, multi-agent debate could become an effective method to improve the quality of models' responses if additional improvements are made to the open-source models and multi-agent debate.
-We hope that LLM Agora will be helpful in researching methods to improve the performance of open-source models, and really appreciate the authors of '[Improving Factuality and Reasoning in Language Models through Multiagent Debate](https://arxiv.org/abs/2305.14325)' for suggesting multi-agent debate, which is the motivation of LLM Agora.
+We hope that LLM Agora will help research methods to improve the performance of open-source models, and appreciate the authors of '[Improving Factuality and Reasoning in Language Models through Multiagent Debate](https://arxiv.org/abs/2305.14325)' for suggesting multi-agent debate, which is the motivation of LLM Agora.

 ## Future work